jeremyondrey/jeremyondrey.github.io/projects/color_consensus.md

 ![](/images/color_consensus/colors.png)

 [color_consensus](http://colorconsensus.xyz) is a decentralized database of sounds matched with color values.
-It is made up of 2 parts:
+Its main components are:

-- a content addressed data structure, which makes sound files available to users regardless of who hosts them
+- a content addressed data structure (IPFS), which makes sound files available to users regardless of who hosts them

-- a blockchain, which lists files and their matching color values
+- a blockchain (Ethereum) and smart contracts, which list files and their matching color values

 Music distribution is struggling with the fact that digital files are easy to share, color_consensus uses this fact as its main feature.
+The platforme is designed to encourage a free flow of ideas, while being as simplified and open as possible.
 Music as a form of expression should not have to depend on centralized platforms, which can shut down, lose data or get hacked.

 I’ll be inviting a couple artists to collaborate for a music project, but the page will be available to any user with an internet connection and 2 browser extensions.
 This means that anyone can participate by adding their own sounds to the database, even if I didn’t invite them.